Skip to main content

 Written by Mary Gilbert

-The UNC Eshelman School of Pharmacy’s Rural Pharmacy Health Initiative (RPHI) internship places the School’s pharmacy students in rural practice sites to advance health care accessibility for far-reaching Eastern North Carolina communities.
+The UNC Eshelman School of Pharmacy’s Rural Pharmacy Health Initiative (RuralRx) internship places the School’s pharmacy students in rural practice sites to advance health care accessibility for far-reaching Eastern North Carolina communities.
 This successful program also works to grow and sustain the rural health care workforce of the future.
 A major goal of this initiative is that as these pharmacy students become rooted in the rural North Carolina communities in which they are training, they will see the vast opportunities available as a health care provider and choose to one day return to build their professional careers.

-Through the RPHI, the UNC Eshelman School of Pharmacy, with support from Carolina Across 100, is collaborating to improve access to health care across 18 Eastern North Carolina counties through the establishment of rural pharmacy hubs.
+Through the RuralRX, the UNC Eshelman School of Pharmacy, with support from Carolina Across 100, is collaborating to improve access to health care across 18 Eastern North Carolina counties through the establishment of rural pharmacy hubs.
 These are thriving rural regions where medically underserved patients can access equitable care through advanced pharmacy services.
 The rural pharmacy internship inspires pharmacy students to play an active role in patient care through clinical experience and engaged learning about rural communities.

-Meet the 2024 RPHI Summer Interns
+Meet the 2024 RuralRx Summer Interns

 Kashish Patel, interning in the Area L Rural Pharmacy Hub, spoke about why she was drawn to the Rural Pharmacy Health Initiative.